zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/vsphere-px-install.md

 #### vSphere environment details

 Export following env variables based on your vSphere environment.
+These variables will be used in a later step when generating the yaml spec.

 ```text
 # Hostname or IP of your vCenter server